How To Develop Effective People Management Skills

 3. Create a feeling of trust

 Many people consider the workplace as a small community.
-Personnel working for a portion of their day often interact with their colleagues professionally as well as personally.
+Personnel working for a portion of their day often interact with their colleagues professionally and even personally.
 This interaction develops a sense of belonging, and some people treat their colleagues as family.
-A leader should establish trust between their employees to strengthen this bond.
+A leader is required to establish trust between their employees to strengthen this bond.

 Find out which team members work better together.
 Assign challenging tasks to them, and show confidence to inspire honesty, reliability and hard work.
 You can create bonds of trust when you build teams that foster long-lasting connections.

 Employees often look upon their supervisor as their mentor and guide.
 Sometimes, they may want to share information with you, such as a suggestion, a problem in their work, their personal issues or a complaint about coworkers.
 In such cases, listen to their statements compassionately.
 Understand their meaning and indicate that you are paying attention by responding appropriately.
 Show that you are listening by maintaining eye contact and using the right body language.